DualSPHysics/DesignSPHysics/README.md

 In the future the code will be modular, so integration with different SPH solvers can be used.
 Right now it's optimized to be used with DualSPHysics 4.X

-It is developed as a FreeCAD macro, in python 2.7.
+It is developed as a FreeCAD module with a macro bootstrapper, in python 2.7.

 ## Installation instructions
 To install DesignSPHysics you have 2 options: Using an installer (release version) or using a development build (git)